theodor-at-github/ci-milestone-project-1/README.md

 ### Planned Features

 To give the user a good overview of the developer this portfolio should have a section showing the **educational history**, as well as a list of **technologies learned**.
 To get to know the developer as a person, an **about section** should be included as well as **social media links** and **contact information** for reachability and social proof.
+To further showcase the developers experience and body of work, a **portfolio section** of projects stating technologies used would deepen the understanding of the user.

 ### Features Implemented

+- About section
 - Technology skills
+- Work experience
-- Educational History section
+- Educational History
-- About section
+- Portfolio
-- Social Media links
+- Contact section with Social Media links
-- Contact
-- CV Download link

 ### Features Left to Implement

-To further showcase the developers experience and body of work, a **portfolio section** of projects stating technologies used would deepen the understanding of the user.
  A personal **blog page** gives the developer a more personal and approachable note.
 Adding samples of coding work or short tutorials could be a way to contribute to the commnunity and shows the developers problem solving interest and invites other problem solving developers to discuss technology related topics.

 ## UX